teydd/teydd/README.md

 ---

 ## 🛠 Projects & Experience
-- 📱 *Cross-platform apps* using Flutter (state management, API integration, navigation, WebView)
+- 📱 Building and maintaining full-stack applications with MERN Tech Stack.
-- 🌍 *RESTful web services* with Spring Boot and H2/MySQL/PostgreSQL
+- 🌍 Working with RESTful APIs to integrate front-end applications with back-end services.
-- 🛒 *React and Vue.js frontends* connected to Spring Boot APIs for real-world applications
+- 🛒 *React and Nextjs frontends* connected to node js for real-world applications
-- 🔐 Implemented session management with SharedPreferences and cookies in Flutter
+- 🔐 Writing clean, efficient, and well-documented code, following best practices.
-- 💡 Built dynamic and responsive UI components based on user roles (e.g., student/teacher logic)
+- 💡 Implementing modern, responsive UI components with Bootstrap 5 to enhance the user experience.

 ---